 Coronavirus (COVID-19) taxi and private hire vehicle guidance

-The guidance below has been provided by the Department of Transport.
+The guidance below has been provided by the Department for Transport.

 To keep up to date on the latest guidance sign up to GOV.UK: Coronavirus (COVID-19) email alerts.